 In addition to the redemption value, it’s helpful to know what the estimated value per point is for different loyalty programs.
 This can help you determine whether the redemption value you are calculating is low or high for that particular airline or hotel.

 While we have not calculated estimated point values for different loyalty programs, a lot of others in the miles and points world have.
-Below are the estimated values (as of October 2022) of some of the most popular miles and points, as estimated by The Points Guy.
+Below are the estimated values (as of March 2023) of some of the most popular miles and points, as estimated by Upgraded Points.

 |Loyalty Program||Estimated Value Per Point (cents)|